War in Afghanistan (2001–2021): 2021: End of US withdrawal, last Taliban offensive

 As the Taliban seized control, the need to evacuate populations vulnerable to the Taliban, including the interpreters and assistants who had worked with the coalition forces, ethnic minorities, and women, became urgent.
 For more than two weeks, international diplomatic, military and civilian staff, as well as Afghan civilians, were airlifted out the country from Hamid Karzai International Airport.
-On 16 August Major General Hank Taylor confirmed that US air strikes had ended at least 24 hours earlier and that the focus of the US military at that point was maintaining security at the airport as evacuations continued.
-The final flight, a US Air Force C-17, departed at 3:29 p.m.
-ET, 11:59 p.m. in Kabul time, on 30 August, marking the end of the American campaign in Afghanistan.
-This marked the end of America's longest war.
+On 16 August, Major General Hank Taylor confirmed that US air strikes had ended at least 24 hours earlier and that the US military's focus would be to maintain security at the airport as evacuations continued.
+The final flight, a US Air Force C-17, departed on 30 August, marking the end of America's longest war.